HCL Notes: Branding

+In 2019, Domino and Notes became enterprise software products managed under HCLSoftware.

 Design

-HCL Domino is a client-server cross-platform application runtime environment.
+HCL Domino is a client-server cross-platform software application runtime environment.

-Domino provides email, calendars, instant messaging (with additional HCL software voice- and video-conferencing and web-collaboration), discussions/forums, blogs, and an inbuilt personnel/user directory.
-In addition to these standard applications, an organization may use the Domino Designer development environment and other tools to develop additional integrated applications such as request approval / workflow and document management.
+Domino provides email, calendars, instant messaging (with further HCLSoftware voice- and video-conferencing and web-collaboration), discussions/forums, blogs, and an inbuilt personnel/user directory.
+In addition to these standard applications, an organization may use the Domino Designer development environment and other tools to develop further integrated applications such as request approval / workflow and document management.

 The Domino product consists of several components: